oprypin/crsfml/docs/tutorials/window/events.md

 while event = window.poll_event
   # check the type of the event...
   case event
-    # window closed
+  when SF::Event::Closed # window closed
-    when SF::Event::Closed
     window.close
-    # key pressed
+  when SF::Event::KeyPressed # key pressed
-    when SF::Event::KeyPressed
-      ...
+    [...]
-    # we don't process other types of events
+  end # we don't process other types of events end
-  end
-end
 ```